Equidistribution of Hodge loci II: Introduction

+Let $\mathbb{V}$ be a polarized variation of Hodge structure of weight $2$ over a complex quasi-projective algebraic variety $S$ of dimension $d\geq 1$.
+Let $(q,p,q)$ be the Hodge numbers.

-Without loss of generality, one can assume that our PVHS is \emph{simple}, so that the group of Hodge classes at a generic point is $0$.
+Without loss of generality, one can assume that the $\Z$-PVHS is \emph{simple}, so that the group of Hodge classes at a generic point is $0$.
 The \emph{Noether--Lefschetz locus} is then defined as the subset of elements of $S$ which admit non-trivial Hodge classes.
 More generally, we define the \emph{refined Noether--Lefschetz locus} of rank $r$ as the subset where the group of Hodge classes has rank at least $r$, and denote it by $NL^{\geq r}(S)$.

-Let $(V_\Z,B)$ be the fiber of our variation of Hodge structure at a point $s\in S$.
-The period domain associated to this variation of Hodge structure is the homogeneous space $\mathcal D= G/K$, where $G$ is the real group $\SO(B)$ and $K$ the stabilizer of the Hodge structure at $s$, and the \emph{period map} maps $S$ to the quotient $\Gamma \backslash \mathcal D$, where $\Gamma$ is the subgroup of $G$ preserving $V_\Z$.
-For our purposes, we will assume that our variation of Hodge structure is \emph{maximal}, i.e., that the period map is an immersion.
+Let $(V_\Z,B)$ be the fiber of $\mathbb V$ at a point $s\in S$.
+The period domain associated to $\mathbb V$ is the homogeneous space $\mathcal D= G/K$, where $G$ is the real group $\SO(B)$ and $K$ the stabilizer of the Hodge structure at $s$, and $S$ has a \emph{period map} to the quotient $\Gamma \backslash \mathcal D$, where $\Gamma$ is the subgroup of $G$ preserving $V_\Z$.
+For our purposes, we will assume that $\mathbb V$ has generically immersive period map.
+Otherwise, we can replace $S$ by its image by the period map, which still has an algebraic structure by \cite{bakker-brunebarbe-tsimerman}.

-The refined Noether--Lefschetz locus of rank $r$ is then a countable union of algebraic subvarieties \cite{cattanidelignekaplan,bkt} which are the intersection of $S$ with certain Mumford--Tate subdomains obtained as projections of right $H$-orbits for some subgroup $H$ of $G$.
+The refined Noether--Lefschetz locus of rank $r$ is a countable union of algebraic subvarieties which are the intersection of $S$ with certain Mumford--Tate subdomains obtained as projections of right $H$-orbits for the subgroup $H$ of $G$ stabilizing a set of $r$ integral elements in $V_\Z$ with positive intersection matrix.
 Applying \Cref{main} in this setting, we obtain equidistribution results for refined Noether--Lefschetz loci.

 For all $n\in \N_{>0}$, define $NL^{\geq r}(n)$ as the set of points $s$ such that $(\Hodge(s),B)$ contains a primitive sublattice of rank $r$ in restriction to which $B$ has discriminant at most $n$.
-The set $ NL^{\geq r}(n)$ is an analytic subspace of $S$.
-It has expected dimension $0$ but can contain higher dimensional components.
+The set $ NL^{\geq r}(n)$ is an algebraic subvariety of $S$.
+It has expected dimension $d-rq$ but can contain higher dimensional components.